 The next two rows under H = 8 illustrate the possible bias reductions when using the LP-C or VAR implementations of SP-IV, both of which condition on X{t-1} .
-For the LP-C implementation, the estimates of λ average 0.04 in samples with T = 250, which is much closer to the true value of 0.05 than for 2SLS.
+For the LP-C implementation, the estimates of λ average approximately the true value of 0.05 in samples with T = 250.
 The forward-looking coefficient in the Phillips Curve, γ_f , is also considerably closer to the truth, and the bias in the backward-looking coefficient, γ_b , is only marginally worse.
-The VAR implementation of SP-IV also delivers substantial bias improvements in all three coefficients relative to 2SLS, although the improvement for λ is slightly smaller than for the LP-C implementation.
-Taken together, the reductions in small sample bias by adopting SP-IV LP-C or SP-IV VAR are substantial.
-These reductions are also economically meaningful, as the average differences in parameter estimates have considerable implications for inflation dynamics and the inflation-output gap trade-off.
-As discussed in Section 1.3, the improvements relative to 2SLS arise because the conditioning step amplifies the signal provided by the monetary policy shock instruments, which is generally weak in the SW DGP.
+The VAR implementation of SP-IV also delivers substantial bias improvements in all three coefficients.
+Relative to the LP-C implementation, the improvements are substantially larger for γ_b and γ_f , while the improvement for λ is somewhat smaller.
+Taken together, the reductions in small sample bias by adopting SP-IV LP-C or SP-IV VAR are sizeable.
+These reductions are also economically meaningful, as the differences in mean parameter estimates have considerable implications for inflation dynamics and the inflation-output gap trade-off.
+As discussed in Section 1.3, the improvements relative to 2SLS arise because the conditioning step amplifies the signal provided by the monetary policy shock instrument, which is generally weak in the Smets and Wouters (2007) DGP.
+The Online Appendix presents additional results with multiple demand shocks as instruments $(N_z = 3)$ that are qualitatively similar.

-The improvements in small sample performance of SP-IV relative to 2SLS depend on the choice of H. Including additional horizons can add useful identifying variation.
+The extent of the improvements in small sample performance of SP-IV relative to 2SLS depends on the choice of H. Including additional horizons can add useful identifying variation.
 On the other hand, the endogenous variables become harder to predict at longer horizons.
 The results in Table 2 for H = 20 show that the relative performance of the estimators is qualitatively the same as for H = 8.
 Quantitatively, however, the reductions in bias under the LP-C or VAR implementations of SP-IV are smaller than they are for H = 8.
 In general, as predicted in Section 1.3, the advantages of SP-IV over 2SLS diminish as the number of lags included as instruments in 2SLS - which is also the maximum forecast horizon in SP-IV - grows larger.